 According to the U.S. Bureau of Labor Statistics, prices for tenants' and household insurance are 21.47% higher in 2023 versus 2010 (a $4.29 difference in value).

-Between 2010 and 2017: Tenants' and household insurance experienced an average inflation rate of 2.44% per year.
-This rate of change indicates significant inflation.
+Between 2010 and 2023: Tenants' and household insurance experienced an average inflation rate of 1.51% per year.
 In other words, tenants' and household insurance costing $20 in the year 2010 would cost $24.29 in 2023 for an equivalent purchase.
-Compared to the overall inflation rate of 1.68% during this same period, inflation for tenants' and household insurance was similar.
+Compared to the overall inflation rate of 2.60% during this same period, inflation for tenants' and household insurance was lower.

-In the year 2010: Pricing changed by 3.45%, above the average yearly change for tenants' and household insurance during the 2010-2017 time period.
-Compared to inflation for all items in 2010 (1.64%), price inflation for tenants' and household insurance was higher.
+In the year 2010: Pricing changed by 3.45%, which is above the average yearly change for tenants' and household insurance during the 2010-2023 time period.
+Compared to inflation for all items in 2010 (1.64%), inflation for tenants' and household insurance was higher.

 Raw Consumer Price Index data from U.S. Bureau of Labor Statistics for Tenants' and household insurance: